 These important functions, usage as jewelry, the accumulation of wealth, and as a vehicle of exchange, the fact that it is easy to process, durable, and widespread in many branches of industry (electronics, aviation and space technology, medicine, dentistry, decoration and engineering sectors) establish the benefits of its use.
 43% of the gold produced in the world is used as jewelry, 15% as gold coins, 37% in electronics and 5% in dentistry sectors.

-By The United States Geological Survey (USGS) estimates, the total amount of gold reserves, which are able to be processed, in the world are 56.000 tons.
-Almost 50% of the reserves are shared between China, S. Africa, USA, Australia, Canada and Peru, who are also the leaders in the production of gold throughout the world.
-World gold production was in the range of 3.000 tons in 2015, and 51% of this production was spread across these six countries.
+By The United States Geological Survey (USGS) estimates, the total amount of gold reserves which are able to be processed in the world are 54,000 tons.
+Almost %54 of the reserves are shared between Australia, S. Africa, Russia, USA, Peru and Indonesia.
+World gold production was in the range of 3,260 tons in 2018 and %36 of this production was spread across these six countries.

-Since the early 2000’s, gold production had a positive trend in between 2002 and 2013, in 2013 this trend was constant and in the first three quarter of 2014, the total gold supply declined with rate of 0.1% compared to previous year and the total amount of production regressed to 3.147 tons.
-On the other hand, in the meanwhile, the total gold demand increased with the rate of 7.7% compared to previous year and the total amount rose to 2.958 tons.
+Since the early 2000’s, gold production had a positive trend in 2013 this trend was constant and in the first three quarter of 2014, the total gold supply declined with rate of 0.1% compared to previous year and the total amount of production regressed to 3,147 tons.
+On the other hand, in the meanwhile, the total gold demand increased with the rate of 7.7% compared to previous year and the total amount rose to 2,958 tons.
 In the first three quarter of 2014, it was seen that the demands of customers in India (39%) and USA (3%) increased, on the other hand, it was recorded that the demands in China (37%), Turkey (13%) and Indonesia (45%) decreased.
 While the almost ¼ of total demand was supplied by recycle, the remaining part of demand was supplied by mining activities.
 According to the 2018 Report of the World Gold Council, the demand for gold decreased from 4,347.5 tons in 2017 to 4,159.9 tons in 2018.
 In other words, there was a 4% decrease in 2018 compared to the previous year.

 In our country, gold deposits which was known and ongoing the exploration works are mostly in the Aegean, Western Anatolia, Eastern Black Sea, and Eastern Anatolian regions.
-The gold fields which are ready for production currently possess changing amounts of gold between 1.2 gr to 12.65 gr per one ton.
-Accordingly, the total amount of available workable gold reserves on metal based are 840 tons.
-Based on the geological structure and the gold formation models in the world, it is forecasted that the gold potential in Turkey is about 6.000-7.000 tons.
+The total amount of available workable gold reserves on metal based are 1,000 tons.
+Based on the geological structure and the gold formation models in the world, it is forecasted that the gold potential in Turkey is about 6,000-7,000 tons.